The In Situ Signature of Cyclotron Resonant Heating

-Possible mechanisms for dissipating Alfv\'{e}nic turbulence at kinetic scales include damping through Landau or cyclotron resonance \cite{Barnes1966, Barnes1979,Goldstein1994,Leamon1998b, Howes2011}, stochastic heating \cite{Chandran2013}, or magnetic reconnection \cite{Mallet2017,Loureiro2017}.
-It is additionally unclear whether turbulent dissipation deposits energy directly into ions directly, or if secondary processes related to kinetic \cite{Bale2009,Alexandrova2013,Klein2018} and fluid \cite{Hellinger2006,Matteini2007,Bowen2018,Tenerani2020} instabilities, or intermittent effects and coherent structures \citep{Alexandrova2008b,Osman2011,Lion2016,Mallet2019} play a significant role.
-Furthermore, the portion of energy deposited by these processes at ion scales, versus that which is subject to a kinetic cascade and dissipated by electrons, remains an open question \cite{QuataertGruzinov1999,Chandran2010b,Howes2011,Chandran2011,Alexandrova2012}.

-It is well known that the observed ion temperature profiles in the solar wind require significant perpendicular heating \citep{Richardson1995,Matteini2007}, which is likely initiated at ion kinetic scales, where particles interact efficiently with electromagnetic waves \citep{Quataert1998,Leamon1998a,Leamon1998b,Gary1999,Leamon2000,Howes2008,Chandran2011}.
-Cyclotron resonant coupling of electromagnetic fluctuations with ion gyromotion \cite{Stix1992}, has received particular attention as a potential coronal heating mechanism \citep{HollwegJohnson1988,TuMarsch1997,Cranmer2000,HollwegIsenberg2002,Cranmer2014}.

-Measurements of coronal ion temperature anisotropies by ultraviolet spectroscopy suggest large $T_\perp/T_\parallel$, consistent with heating through cyclotron damping \citep{Kohl1997,Kohl1998,Cranmer1999,Cranmer2000}.
-In the solar wind, observations of magnetic helicity at ion scales have been interpreted as evidence for active cyclotron damping of quasi-parallel Alfv\'{e}nic fluctuations, which contribute to turbulent heating \citep{Isenberg1990,Goldstein1994,Leamon1998b,Woodham2018}.
-Theoretical signatures of cyclotron resonance in particle distribution functions have been studied in the framework of quasilinear diffusion \cite{KennelEngelmann1966,IsenbergLee1996,Isenberg2001,Chandran2010b}.
-Observational evidence for cyclotron resonant diffusion has been found in signatures of the proton velocity distribution functions $\fpv$ observed by Wind and Helios \cite{MarschTu2001,MarschBourouaine2011,He2015}.
+It is well known that the observed ion temperature profiles in the solar wind require significant perpendicular heating \citep{Richardson1995,Matteini2007}, which is likely initiated at ion kinetic scales where particles interact efficiently with electromagnetic waves \citep{Quataert1998,Leamon1998a,Leamon1998b,Gary1999,Leamon2000,Howes2008,Chandran2011}.
+Cyclotron resonant coupling of electromagnetic fluctuations with ion gyromotion \cite{Stix1992}, has received particular attention as a potential perpendicular heating mechanism \citep{HollwegJohnson1988,TuMarsch1997,Cranmer2000,HollwegIsenberg2002,Cranmer2014}.
+Ultraviolet spectroscopic measurements of coronal ion temperature anisotropy suggest large $T_\perp/T_\parallel$, consistent with cyclotron resonant heating \citep{Kohl1997,Kohl1998,Cranmer1999,Cranmer2000}.
+The presence of ion-cyclotron waves has been well documented in in-situ observations throughout the heliosphere both as solitary waves and as part of the background spectrum of fluctuations \cite{Jian2009,Podesta2011,He2011,Wicks2016,Woodham2019,Bale2019,Bowen2020a}.
+Observations of magnetic-helicity at ion scales have been interpreted as evidence for active cyclotron damping of quasi-parallel Alfv\'{e}nic fluctuations, which contribute to turbulent heating \citep{Isenberg1990,Goldstein1994,Leamon1998b,Woodham2018}.